Skip to main content

 1. Setup

-In the Setup step, name your new cluster and select a Kubernetes version from a dropdown list of supported versions.
+In the first step, Setup, give your cluster a name, then select a Kubernetes version from a dropdown list of supported versions.

 Learn more